-- > Present information to families during formal events such as information sessions and open days. - > Communicate with and request input from educators and families within existing meeting and briefing structures such as family meetings and events. - Chat informally with educators and families when opportunities arise such as at the beginning or end of the day during drop-off and pick-up or during scheduled breaks in the staff room. - > Inform new educators about Be You by including information about Be You in your induction materials. - > Share Be You Fact Sheets with your learning community.
+- > Present information to families during formal events such as information sessions and open days. - > Communicate with and request input from educators and families within existing meeting and briefing structures such as family meetings and events. - > Chat informally with educators and families when opportunities arise such as at the beginning or end of the day during drop-off and pick-up. - > Inform new educators about Be You by including information about Be You in your induction materials. - > Share Be You Fact Sheets with your learning community.